inventhouse/smallmachine/README.md

 The first thing to do is look at the format of the data: is it actually structured enough to write a parser for?
 How are segments delimited?
 How do they relate?
 Start to get some ideas for how to take the data apart.

-It can be helpful to collect and/or construct a snippet of the data to be parsed that exercises different aspects of the format to work from; once we're at the point of running full-sized "real" data through our parser, we'll add to this as we find things it doesn't represent.
+It can be helpful to collect and/or construct a snippet of the data to be parsed that exercises different aspects of the format to work from; once we're at the point of running full-sized "real" data through our parser, we can add to this as we find things it doesn't represent.

 ```python
 chat_lines = """